 After a neck dissection, you are usually allowed to eat and drink on the same day or the day after your operation.
 This depends on how sore your neck is and whether you feel like eating or not.

-Surgical and nursing teams generally recommend eating and drinking the same day to enhance recovery.
+Surgical and nursing teams generally recommend eating and drinking the same day to help with recovery.

 Once you have fully recovered from your operation, there are usually no restrictions on what you can eat and drink.